Back, rib & shoulder pain

-Due to the cause (being a forceful manipulation) the location, and the nature (description) the sharp pain was likely to be from a joint dysfunction.
-This is where , for any reason, a joint is not operating as it should.
-In this instance it was likely to be a spinal facet joint or a costovertebral joint (where the ribs join the spine).
+Due to the cause (being a forceful manipulation) the location, and nature (description) the sharp pain was likely to be from joint dysfunction.
+This is where, for any reason, a joint is not operating as it should.
+In this instance, it was likely to be a spinal facet joint or a costovertebral joint (where the ribs join the spine).

 The ache was likely to be muscular or referred pain from the spinal joint.

-This showed no observable scoliosis or other spinal deformity.
-The muscles to the right of the spine were more tense than they should be and there were a few tender places in them.
+This showed no observable scoliosis or other spinal deformities.
+The muscles to the right of the spine were tenser than they should be and there were a few tender places in them.